Links on Android Authority may earn us a commission. Learn more.

 What about deleting week-old chats?

-We teased it right up top, but there’s a special way to extend your one-hour delete for everyone option that doesn’t involve a time machine.
-It’s far more difficult than the last few methods, but sometimes you have to do what you have to do.
-Here’s how to delete an older WhatsApp message:
+We teased it right up top, but there’s a unique way to extend your one-hour “delete for everyone” option that doesn’t involve a time machine.
+It’s far more complex than the last few methods, but sometimes you must do what you must do.

 - Make a note of the date and time of the message you plan to delete.

 - Force quit out of WhatsApp.

 - Go into Settings > Network & internet > SIMs.
 Disable both Mobile data and Roaming, or toggle the SIM off.

 - Go back to Network & internet and activate Airplane mode.

 - Open Settings > System > Date & time and change your phone’s date and time before sending the message.

 - Return to WhatsApp, select the message you want to delete, and press Delete for everyone.